Name-free combinators for concurrency: A reflective higher-order concurrent combinator calculus

 The {\pic} is not a closed theory, but rather a theory dependent upon some theory of names.
 Taking an operational view, one may think of the {\pic} as a procedure that when handed a theory of names provides a theory of processes that communicate over those names.
 This openness of the theory has been exploited in {\pic} implementations like the execution engine in Microsoft's Biztalk \cite{biztalk}, where an ancillary binding language provides a means of specifying a `theory' of names: {\em e.g.}, names may be TCP/IP ports, or URLs, or object references, {\em etc.} But foundationally, one might ask if there is a closed theory of processes, {\em i.e.} one in which the theory of names arises from and is wholly determined by the theory of processes.
 Meredith and Radestock have shown that this is not only possible, but results in a calculus that enjoys both the features of concurrency and meta-programming \cite{DBLP:journals/entcs/MeredithR05}.
 The key idea is to provide the ability to quote processes, effectively reifying them as names, and to unquote them, effectively reflecting names back as processes.

 The same technique can be applied to Yoshida's combinators.
-We remove new names and replication, introduce quoting/unquoting operators, allow processes in the second argument of a send, and introduce an extra rewrite governing the interaction between sending and unquoting.
+We remove new names and replication, introduce quoting/unquoting operators.
+Notice that this effectively allows processes in the second argument of a send, because the name in the second argument is `merely' a quoted process.
+This affords an opportunity to introduce an extra rewrite governing the interaction between sending and unquoting.

 Rewrite rules

 \begin{definition} The {\em structural congruence} $\equiv$ between processes \cite{SangiorgiWalker} is the least congruence satisfying the commutative monoid laws (associativity, commutativity and $\pzero$ as identity) for parallel composition $|$ and $*(@(P)) \equiv P$. \end{definition}